DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Software that allows human users to interact with a computer or other digital device in a visual way, as opposed to text-based command-line interfaces.
 A GUI features graphical elements such as icons, windows and mouse pointers.
 By manipulating these elements, the user can run programs and carry out other operations such as copying information, deleting files, etc.

 #####Graphics Interchange Format (GIF)
 A file format used for storing simple graphics.
 GIF files use a palette of up to 256 colors, which makes them a good choice for logos, line drawings, icons, etc., but unsuitable for photographs and full-color artworks.
 The more colors of the palette are used, the larger the GIF file will be.
-GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **Animated GIF**.
+GIF files are commonly used for storing images on the Web and are also suitable for storing animated (moving) images, see **animated GIF**.

-### H
+###H

 #####HTML (Hypertext Markup Language)
-A **markup** standard used mainly for creating pages on the World Wide Web.
-HTML allows the author to define the layout of the page, to add audio-visual material, and to insert **hypertext** links, etc. HTML is a markup language based on the older standard SGML, which stands for Standardized General Markup Language.
+A **markup** standard used mainly for creating pages on the **World Wide Web**.
+HTML allows the author or designer to define the layout and formatting of the page, add audio-visual material, insert **hypertext** links, etc. HTML is based on the older standard SGML, which stands for Standardized General Markup Language.

 #####HTTP (Hypertext Transfer Protocol)
-The transfer method (protocol) used on the World Wide Web for transmitting and receiving web pages.
+The transfer method (protocol) used on the **World Wide Web** for transmitting and receiving web pages.

 #####Hybrid Publishing
-Hybrid publishing is the publishing of one and the same publication in several different media, including print and electronic, preferably with a workflow that minimizes the effort of customizing the publication for each medium.
+Hybrid publishing is the publishing of one single publication in several different print and electronic media, preferably with a workflow that minimizes the effort of customizing the publication for each medium.

 #####Hyperlink
-A hyperlink can be a sequence of letters or an image on a web page a leading to another part of the page, a different page on the same website, or to a completely different website when clicked upon.
-The word is a contraction of hypertext and link.
+A hyperlink (hypertext link) is a method of referencing data used extensively in media such as web pages and ebooks.
+By clicking on the hyperlink, the user is led to another part of the document, or to a different document, web page or website.
+Hyperlinks are usually highlighted and/or underlined so that users can easily recognize them in the text.
+See also **hypertext**.

 #####Hypertext
-A system for the non-sequential presentation of text, the fundamental concept of the World Wide Web, whereby the user can jump from one part of a text to another, from one web page to another, or from one website to another, by clicking on highlighted (and usually underlined) hyperlinks.
+A system for the non-sequential presentation of text, and arguably the fundamental underlying principle of the **World Wide Web**.
+See also **hyperlink**.
 The concept of hypertext predates the Web by many years.

-### I
+###I

 #####iBooks
-A program enabling the user to read and buy ebooks, developed by Apple for iOS and OS X.
+A software application which allows users to purchase, read and manage ebooks.
+Developed by Apple for its **iOS** and Mac OS X **operating systems**.

 #####Icon
 A small symbol or picture used in a **graphical user interface (GUI)**.
-The icons on the computer screen represent programs or files, e.g. a picture of a painter's palette might represent a program used for drawing and editing pictures, and a picture of a book with a question mark on its cover might represent the text of a manual or a help file.
+The icons on the computer screen represent programs or files.
+For example, a picture of a painter's palette may be used to represent software used for drawing and editing pictures, and a picture of a book with a question mark on its cover may represent the text of a user manual or a help file.

 #####Incompatiblity
 See **Compatibility**